v0.11.4

 • should have name and class that match interface names and implementation full names respectively of our task and workflows

-• at least one worker should be running
+• If at least one worker is running

 Simple logger